Herbert, Lock like throwing deep but only one is successful - WHIZ News

 Herbert is tied for the NFL lead in touchdown passes over 20 yards (from the line of scrimmage) with six.
 Half of them came last week against Jacksonville in Herbert’s first career win.

-Herbert has completed 9 of his past 18 deep throws for 411 yards and six TDs with one interception.
+Herbert has completed nine of his past 18 deep throws for 411 yards and six TDs with one interception.

 “He has a big arm,” Chargers coach Anthony Lynn said.
 “So yeah, we’ve thrown the ball downfield a few more times this year.
 We want a vertical passing game.
 And, you know, he has provided that.”